 Understand your customers: Hub projects involve multiple emitters operating different industrial processes each subject to different regulations and different internal processes.
 These are the customers for the hub and it’s vital to understand their specific needs.
-They are typically low-margin businesses, and they are focused on optimizing their production operations – not on the amount of waste product, ie carbon dioxide, they produce.
-They will know very little about CCUS, their risks and how they can manage them.
+They are typically low-margin businesses, and they are focused on optimizing their production operations – not on the amount of carbon dioxide they produce.
+They might know very little about CCUS, their risks and how they can manage them.
 Even in the early stages, it’s important to go beyond just one or two emitter customers – designing for what success would look like.

 Do not play hide and seek: Once you have built trust, show your weaknesses and organize for them.
-Hub partners should start by focusing on the risk areas and identifying positions to each other before embarking on the heavy load with technical detail otherwise big issues might be discovered at the last moment.
+Hub partners should start by focusing on the risk areas and identifying their positions on these risks to each other before embarking on the heavy load with technical detail otherwise big issues might be discovered at the last moment.

 Learn how to work with government: At this early stage of CCUS hub development, policy definition and hub developments are often proceeding in parallel.
 Resist the temptation to ramp the project up quickly if policy is not mature.

 Build confidence and trust.
 Take a step-by-step approach when working with government.
 Build confidence and trust by demonstrating tangible progress at each stage.
-Take photographs so politicians have something to show.
+Take photographs of the progress so politicians have something to show.

 Keep communicating.
 During this early phase of hub development, there is so much uncertainty – policy development requires trust and continual dialogue between hub developers, transportation and storage developers, emitters, policy makers and politicians.
 Understand the political process.

 Help governments understand the risks.
 It is vital for the hub partners to provide input into the risks that government is taking.
-Governments typically have the tools and experience to incentivize and regulate the CO2 transportation business but they can struggle with understanding geology and the associated storage risks.
+Governments typically have the tools and experience to incentivize and regulate carbon dioxide transport, but they can struggle with understanding geology and the associated storage risks.

 Understand government processes and timelines.
 Government timelines for deciding policy support are driven by political processes whereas CCUS hub development timelines are driven by industrial project maturity processes.
 These two timelines do not always coincide and sometimes hub partners need to make commercial decisions before detailed technical work (FEED) is completed.
 Continued dialogue between government and hub partners is necessary.